jnoriega232/azure-network-protocols/README.md

 </p>
 <p align="center">

 Next, we will initiate a perpetual/non-stop ping from our Windows 10 VM to our Linux VM.
 Then we will change the firewall on our Linux VM to block ICMP traffic from coming through.
 To initiate a perpetual ping from Windows 10 VM to Linux VM, go to PowerShell and type ping (Linux private IP address) -t.
-For example, mine will be: ping 10.0.0.5 -t then press enter.
+For example, mine will be: "ping 10.0.0.5 -t" then press enter.
 The Replies will in essence keep going forever until the ping is stopped or ICMP is blocked in our Linux VM's firewall.

 <p align="center">
 <img src="https://i.imgur.com/NEZNlKW.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>